hallzy/rpn-calculator/README.md

 make test
 ```

-which just does the same thing but also runs valgrind to check for memory leaks.
+Which just does the same thing but also runs valgrind to check for memory leaks.

 ## Usage